manoushpajouh/Vassar-Crowdmeter/intellij/documentation/vision.md

 * __Viewer__: To see the rating and color of specific location searched
   * If no location was searched: can access list of busiest and emptiest locations
 * __Adder__: Adds a new location to the list of locations available to be rated
-* __System__: Update the location's color depending on what the user inputs as a new rating, save old ratings from users, update ratings efficiently

 ### Use Case Diagram